• Skip to primary navigation

 6 Quick Calamansi Substitutes: Add A Twist

-There's this citrusy little fruit called calamansi that's a game-changer for adding a zing to our dishes.
-We've all been there - you run out of calamansi and think, what now?
+There's this citrusy little fruit called calamansi that's a useful for adding a zing to our dishes (Citrus × microcarpa, a small Southeast Asian citrus).

 Lucky for us, there are some great substitutes that can still give us that tangy twist.
 Let's talk about six quick replacements that can save the day.